 access arrangements for examinations

 The provision for your child will be coordinated by the Learning Support Co-ordinator and recorded on the Learning Support department’s Provision Map.
 For each child on the Learning Support Register we aim to follow the cycle of Assess, Plan, Do and Review.
 Tracking of student progress and collaboration with outside agencies will also form part of the process.

 5. Who will support my child in school?

 The Head of Learning Support/SENCO Mrs Heather Freeman has many years experience working with students with additional needs, both in her current role as SENCO and in her previous role as Head of MFL.
 She is qualified to Masters level in SEND.

 Teaching Assistants within the Learning Support Department hold recognised National Vocational Qualification Teaching Assistant Certificates at levels 2 and 3.

 Specialist subject teaching assistants are also employed in Mathematics, Modern Foreign Languages and Science.

 Specialists from outside agencies will support your child as and when required.

-In addition to the specialist staff in school your child may also receive support from Peer Listeners who have been trained for their role within school by Relate, as well as other adults within the school.
+In addition to the specialist staff in school your child may also receive support from Peer Listeners, as well as other adults within the school.

 6. What training and experience do staff have for the additional support my child needs?